 - In the classroom, they may shy away from reading out loud or avoid reading altogether

 - They may struggle to summarize or remember what they’ve just read

 - Teachers may notice the child taking frequent bathroom breaks during reading-related activities

 - When looking at distant objects, such as a blackboard, they may cover one eye, tilt their head, or frequently blink their eyes

 If you notice a child displaying any of the above behaviors, it may be time to call Aspire Vision Care for a functional vision evaluation.

 Vision is a learned skill — meaning, it can be trained and often responds well to training due to the brain’s neuroplasticity.
 In fact, a study published in the Journal of Learning Disabilities found that 12 vision therapy sessions significantly enhanced reading abilities among sixth graders with subpar reading levels.
 Results indicate that after undergoing vision therapy, their attention processing abilities and reading improved by an impressive 220%.

-The vision therapy program offered at The Vision Therapy Center at Aspire Vision Care can provide similar outcomes for your child.
+The vision therapy program offered at Aspire Vision Care can provide similar outcomes for your child.
 If visual dysfunction is the underlying cause of your child’s reading and learning struggles, our tailor-made vision therapy program will target and improve his or her specific visual skills.
 The process may involve various aids and tools, such as prisms, filters, eye patches, balance beams and digital simulations.